• Skip to primary navigation

 Jump to Recipe

-These healthy orange chocolate energy balls make a great way to satisfy your sweet craving.
-These little energy bites are not only super healthy but also perfect portion sizes!
-Just what you need when a sweet craving hits.
+These quick and easy orange chocolate energy balls are a great way to satisfy your sweet craving.
+These little energy bites are not only really delicious but also so easy to make.
+You can have these finished in about 15 minutes!

 Two orange chocolate energy balls on the table with more in containers behind them.

 If you're looking to add more variety to your snacks, try these other flavors of energy bites!
-Sprouted sorghum energy bites flavored with freeze-dried raspberries and chocolate coconut bites are two of my favorites!
+Sprouted sorghum energy bites flavored with freeze-dried raspberries and chocolate coconut bites and puffed kamut peanut butter bites with oats are 3 of my favorites!

 Why You Will Love This Recipe